Yung L.A.

-Leland Sanford Austin (born March 26, 1986), better known by his stage name Yung L.A. or Da Boi Lay, is an American rapper.
-He is perhaps best known for his debut single "Ain't I", which peaked at number 47 on the US Billboard Hot 100 chart and at number seven on Billboards Hot R&B/Hip-Hop Songs chart.
-Austin's second single, titled "Futuristic Love (Elroy)", features American singer Ricco Barrino and was released in 2009.
+Leland Sanford Austin (born March 26, 1986), better known by his stage name Yung L.A., is an American rapper.
+He is perhaps best known for his 2008 single "Ain't I" (featuring Young Dro and T.I.), which peaked at number 47 on the US Billboard Hot 100 chart.
+Its 2009 follow-up, "Futuristic Love (Elroy)" (featuring Ricco Barrino), entered the Hot R&B/Hip-Hop Songs chart.

 Music career

 2008–2011: Mixtapes and Futuristic Leland

-In 2008, Austin was signed to American record executive T.I.'s Grand Hustle Records, after fellow Atlanta artist Young Dro found and brought Austin to the label.
+In 2008, Austin was signed to American rapper and record executive T.I.'s Grand Hustle Records, after fellow Atlanta artist Young Dro found and brought Austin to the label.
 On April 12, 2008, Austin released his debut mixtape Offset Shawty.
 On November 25, 2008, Austin released his debut single, titled "Ain't I"; it features appearances from his fellow Grand Hustle label artist Young Dro and T.I., it went on to chart on the Billboard Hot 100 at number 47 and be certified platinum by the RIAA.
 On December 13, 2008, it was announced and confirmed that Austin had signed a label deal with Interscope Records and he was working on his debut album, titled Futuristic Leland.
 On December 28, 2008, Austin released his mixtape titled The Matrix.

 On January 10, 2009, Austin released his first collaboration mixtape titled Black Boy Swag, White Boy Tags with Young Dro.
 On April 7, 2009, Austin released his second single titled "Futuristic Love (Elroy)"; it features Ricco Barrino, though it did not match the success of "Ain't I" it charted on the Billboard R&B/Hip-Hop chart at number 55.
 On June 2, 2009, Austin released his mixtape titled Lamborghini Leland.
 On November 5, 2009, Austin released his mixtape titled I Think I Can Sang.
 On December 14, 2009, Austin released his second collaboration mixtape, titled Batman & Robin (Superhero Language), with fellow Atlanta artist J Money aka J.Futuristic.

 On February 24, 2010, Austin released his mixtape titled Crush Da Block.
 On February 24, 2010, Austin released his mixtape titled Suntrust Leland.

 In early 2011 it was revealed that Austin had parted ways from Grand Hustle and was dropped from Interscope.
 It was also the shelving of his debut album Futuristic Leland.
 On September 16, 2011, Austin released his mixtape titled Crush Da Block 2.